GraceBeyoko/Hwk_5/README.md

 ## What is the DAO about

 Arti DAO is a decentralized autonomous organization focused on curating and showcasing emerging artists.
-It allows members to propose new artworks, vote on featured pieces, and update a virtual gallery through on-chain governance.
+It allows members to propose new artworks and update a virtual gallery through on-chain governance.
+Members can delegate their voting power, vote on proposals, and exit the DAO entirely by rage quitting, burning their tokens and resetting their governance status.